-My Family's Turkey Farm by Katie Olthoff - Learn more about life on a turkey farm from 6-year-old Adam's perspective!
-Read along as he teaches about the life cycle of a turkey and the care they see on the farm.
+• My Family's Turkey Farm by Katie Olthoff - Learn more about life on a turkey farm from 6-year-old Adam's perspective!
+Read along as he teaches about the life cycle

 MIDDLE SCHOOL DIVISION

 Rules:

 Students must work together in a group, or as a classroom team, to submit a completed marketing plan of their selected turkey-focused product.
 For each of the four sections outlined (Introduction, Product, Marketing Plan, and Nutrition), students should complete the task noted per each bullet.
 Assign or encourage students to work on the project piece by piece.